Tips for the First-Time Business Traveler

 When to book travel

 Planning your trips can be a headache.
-If you’re a vacationer, you’ll spend time figuring out which beach to visit, how long you should stay, and what to do when you get there.
+If you’re a vacationer, you’ll figure out which beach to visit, how long you should stay, and what to do when you get there.

 It’s a lot of work.